-ITEM 2 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS (Continued) MATERIAL CHANGES IN RESULTS OF OPERATIONS (Continued)
+ITEM 2 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS (Continued)

-Overall, net interest spread for the first quarter 2018 is higher than last year and the same as last quarter.
-As the following chart illustrates, higher yields on interest and dividend income did offset the higher interest expense in the most recent quarter when comparing to the same period a year ago or to the previous quarter.
-Interest expense for the quarter as compared to last quarter increased by \$101 thousand.
+Overall, net interest spread for the second quarter 2018 is higher than last year.
+As the following chart illustrates, higher yields on interest and dividend income did offset the higher interest expense in the most recent quarter when comparing to the same period a year ago.